aospapp/aosp/external/pigweed/pw_sync/docs.rst

   .. cpp:function:: bool try_lock()

-     Attempts to lock the mutex in a non-blocking manner.
+     Tries to lock the mutex in a non-blocking manner.
      Returns true if the mutex was successfully acquired.

      **Precondition:** The lock isn't already held by this thread.
 Recursive